Vipeax/MSI-LED-Tool/README.md

 # Installation
 * To install the tool you place the "MSI LED Tool" executable, the "Settings.json" file and the included "Lib" folder in whichever folder you desire to be its location.
 * You have to point the path in the "regedit.reg" accordingly to your newly created and selected folder.
 * Open the Settings.json file to change the R(ed), G(reen), B(lue) variables to your desired color scheme and set the AnimationType variable to your desired animation type.
 "AnimationType":1 means no animation.
+You can disable device-ID checks by setting the "OverwriteSecurityChecks" setting to "true".
 When selecting the "Temperature Based" mode.
 The Upper- and LowerLimit options define the full green (lower) and full red (upper) numbers.
 So 45-85 means that anything from 45C and lower is 100% green and anything from 85C and upper is 100% red.
 It will then colorize from green to yellow to orange to red as your GPU temperature changes.
 	* 1 = No Animation
 	* 2 = Breathing
 	* 3 = Flashing